Sunday, June 12, 2011

 Let us consider the possibility that one day one of your spacecraft discovers another world, as pleasant and temperate as this.
 The only difference is that it is bigger, shall we say a million times as large as Earth.
 If you were to take each of your present nations and place them in separate parts of this giant world, and to each of the units of these nations offer total freedom of expansion, what would happen?

 Think before you answer, and consider the size we have mentioned.
 Between Africa and the United States the distance would be 6 billion miles; twice that between the U.S. And Asia, and these continents would have land areas equally enlarged.
 We think if you were to ever discover such a world it would be a honeypot trap for your species.
 It would puff out the frantic energies and claustrophobia that presently impel you.
+We have never been so impelled; that is the essence of the difference between us.

 Before taking this tour you were briefed on the some of the aspects of us now established by your scientists.
 None of these findings has done a great deal to improve out status – we are still not serious, have built nothing and outside of ourselves have created nothing.
 And yet it is accepted that our brains have expanded to a larger size than yours.
 How can you resolve the paradox?
 Working only on the evidence in your possession, and we would stress that it is limited, it is surely possible to see something of our world through our eyes.

+Let us begin with our body shape.
 Our bodies are our buildings and our art.

 We have no criticism of our world.
 It is boundless, eternal, multifaceted, changing.
 But our original bodies were poor vehicles in which to move through this world.
 Now they are their own perfection.
 You will notice you feel no weight, none upon the body and none upon the mind.
 On the land you are constantly trapped and held and moved by a force you cannot see.